From Geordie Shore to Germany

 - We invented the word “chav“.
 Seriously, we’ve been calling people “charvers” since at least the 90s, when the tracksuits were way more gaudy.

-- Despite having no decent live venues (at least when I lived there), we’ve produced some amazing musicians: Venom, The Animals, Dire Straits, The Wildhearts, yourcodenameis:milo and Bryan Ferry
+- Despite having no decent live venues (at least when I lived there), the North East has produced some amazing musicians: Venom, The Animals, Dire Straits, The Wildhearts, yourcodenameis:milo and Bryan Ferry

 - We’ve also given the world Ant and Dec, Jimmy Nail, Sting and Cheryl Kerl.
 Sorry.